-I received a complimentary copy of “Single Dad to the Rescue” direct from the author Cari Lynn Webb in exchange for an honest review.
+I received a complimentary copy of “Trusting the Rancher with Christmas” direct from the author Cari Lynn Webb in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

--quoted from my review of The Rancher’s Rescue
+-quoted from my review of The Texas SEAL’s Surprise

 Places to find the book: